 - No fuel surcharges on: Air Canada, Scandinavian Airlines, Air China, Air New Zealand, Avianca, Copa Airlines, Etihad, United

-- Low fuel surcharges on: ANA, Asiana, LOT Polish, Turkish (higher than the others but low by comparison to some)
+- Low fuel surcharges on: Asiana, LOT Polish, Turkish (higher than the others but low by comparison to some)

 - Transfer from: Amex Membership Rewards, Marriott Bonvoy